lenguyenthanh/resume/resume/cv.md

 >  Passionate, professional senior software engineer with strong
 >  architecture skills and the ability to learn quickly.
 Committed
 >  high quality, reusable, testable code and user experience that
 >  will stand the test of time.
-Love functional programming and
->  open source.

 ----